Avstar Aircraft of Washington, Inc.

 A somewhat cleaner installation and new nosebowl show marked improvements over first photo.

-Finishing touches included a polished and clear-coated battery box, all new baffle seal, and of course, the Millenium engine overhaul by Eagle Engines, in Redding CA.
+Finishing touches included a polished and clear-coated battery box, all new baffle seal, and of course, the Millennium engine overhaul by Eagle Engines, in Redding CA.